grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 ## Class signature

 There are two things to note about the class signature.
 The first one is that the class is `sealed` (in Java that would be `final`), i.e. I disallow inheriting from it.
-This is because I want the ojects of this class to be immutable.
-On the first sight, sealing the class has nothing to do with immutability.
+This is because I want the objects of this class to be immutable.
+At first sight, sealing the class has nothing to do with immutability.
 I will explain it in the next chapter when I discuss the aspects of value object design.

 The second thing to note is that the class implements an `IEquatable` interface that adds more strongly typed versions of the `Equals(T object)` method.
-This is not strictly required as in C#, every object has a default `Equals(Object o)` method, but is typically considered a good practice since it allows e.g. more efficient use of value objects with C# collections such as `Dictionary`[^whyuseequatable].
+This is not strictly required as in C#, every object has a default `Equals(Object o)` method, but is typically considered good practice since it allows e.g. more efficient use of value objects with C# collections such as `Dictionary`[^whyuseequatable].

 ## Hidden data